zhaoyul/aposd-vs-clean-code/README.md

 Eiffel is an example of a language that diminishes the need for comments like that.

+**JOHN:**

+Using the Eiffel language isn't an option for this example; are you suggesting that the precondition should be written in Eiffel anyway?
+To me, the Eiffel description is harder to read and less precise than a comment.
+For example, it's unclear what "last" means in the Eiffel precondition.
+This is another example where you made information less precise by moving it from a comment to code.

+**UB:**

 In the end, however, all those words are just going to have to sit in my brain until I understand why they are there.
 I'm also going to have to worry if they are accurate.
 So I'm going to have to read the code to understand and validate the comment.

+**JOHN:**

+There is a fundamental issue that we need to address here: can comments generally be trusted?
+If you are unwilling to trust comments, and insist on reading the code to validate each comment, then comments are pointless.
+If this is your view, please say so.
+In that case, this entire discussion of comments will reduce to a couple of paragraphs where you state this opinion, I disagree, and we are done.
+Note that this would have the following implications:
+* Those long method names you recommend are no more trustworthy than comments, so they can't be trusted either.
+* In order to understand a method, the reader will have to read the complete text of every method it invokes, recursively.
+In order to read the main program of an application I must read all of the code of the entire application.
+I think readers will find this approach absurd.

+If you agree that comments can generally be trusted, then can you delete your comment above, plus this comment and any others from you that are based on distrust of comments?

 **JOHN:**